A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Proofs

 \section{Proofs}

-Our aim in this appendix is to prove Theorems~\ref{thm:contrast} and \ref{thm:break}.
+We prove Theorems~\ref{thm:contrast_gen} and \ref{thm:break} in this appendix.
 The proofs rely heavily on some extensions of AMP theory and approximation results for continuous functions, which we first present in Section~\ref{sec:local-amp-lemma} and the beginning of Section~\ref{sec:proof-theorem}, respectively.